tantodefi/speedrunLUKSO-challenges/README.md

 ## Checkpoint 5: 🚢 Ship your frontend! 🚁

-✏️ Edit your frontend config in `packages/nextjs/scaffold.config.ts` to change the `targetNetwork` to `chains.sepolia` or any other public network.
+✏️ Edit your frontend config in `packages/nextjs/scaffold.config.ts` to change the `targetNetwork` to `chains.luksoTestnet`.

 💻 View your frontend at http://localhost:3000 and verify you see the correct network.